Gemini (cryptocurrency exchange)

-Gemini Trust Company, LLC (Gemini) is a cryptocurrency exchange and custodian that allows customers to buy, sell, and store digital assets.
+Gemini Space Station Inc. (Gemini) is an American cryptocurrency exchange and custodian bank.
 It was founded in 2014 by Cameron and Tyler Winklevoss.
-Currently, it operates in the United States, Canada, the United Kingdom, South Korea, Hong Kong, and Singapore.

 History

+Launch

 Tyler and Cameron Winklevoss announced Gemini in June 2013 and the company went live on October 25, 2015.
-Gemini began in order to facilitate the purchase and storage of Bitcoin through a complex system of private keys and password protected environments.
-Gemini holds a Limited Purpose Trust Charter from the New York Department of Financial Services that was granted in October 2015.
+Gemini began to facilitate the purchase and storage of Bitcoin through a complex system of private keys and password-protected environments.
+Gemini holds a Limited Purpose Trust Charter from the New York Department of Financial Services granted in October 2015.
 Gemini began adding to the financial services it offers thereafter, some of which include FIX and API support.

 On May 5, 2016, Governor Andrew Cuomo of New York State announced the approval of Gemini as the first licensed Ethereum exchange based in the United States.
 Additionally, in 2016, Gemini announced it would allow users to withdraw Ethereum Classic (ETC) from the exchange, following a hard fork in Ethereum's code.